FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

   print(journey)  # <class 'pyhafas.types.fptf.Journey'>({...})

-*As short form for Göttingen we use GOE*
+*As short-form for Göttingen, we use GOE*

 Here is a table with the :term:`journey`:superscript:`G` in the variable `journey` of the code example above.
 Here some explanation on the routing algorithm of HaFAS:

 * You might see that the walk leg is exactly 15 minutes.
 This is because we set a minimum change time of 15 minutes.
 A normal walking time would be about 5 minutes.
 * A walk leg does not count in the number of changes between legs.
-The maximum number of changes only specifies between how much vehicles you change.
+The maximum number of changes only specifies how many vehicles you change.
 * You might think that there's a bug because the via station (GOE Angerstraße, 2) is not in the table below.
 That's correct.
 For HaFAS it's enough when a vehicle stops at the via station.
-In this example the first and second bus both stops at "GOE Angerstraße".
+In this example, the first and second bus both stops at "GOE Angerstraße".

 ===================== ===================== ============== ============ =================
 origin station        destination station   departure time arrival time mode of transport